Luzefiru/renpy-demo/README.md

 # renpy-demo
-A demo project for my GE-FEL ACE class.
+A demo VN project for my GE-FEL ACE class.